 High sensitivity.
 Already covered this but worth repeating.
 Lower your sensitivity.
 You're not flicking, you're pre-positioning.

 Spam clicking.
 One shot, one kill.
 Spam clicking just wastes ammo and creates noise.
-Take your time, aim properly, shoot once.
+Slow down, aim properly, shoot once.

 Weapon-Specific Controls